Mental Health Steps

 - Emotions (e.g., fearfulness, tearfulness, or nervousness) displayed to an extreme degree or for prolonged periods.

-- Excessive procrastination or very poorly prepared work, if inconsistent with previous work.
+- Excessive procrastination or very poorly prepared work, if consistent with previous

 Suicide attempts and suicidal ideation are not uncommon occurrences on college campuses.
 Typical warning signs of suicidal ideation include: